Consider the stern warning provided to our times by the Lord Himself:

 Jesus lamented several times that He was as a hen yearning to gather vulnerable chicks, but they would not be rescued, He is speaking to us as well.
 He invites us to be lifted by His power.
 If we conclude that we have done all we feel capable of to deal with a suffering marriage and as a result there is no longer any hope, we forego our opportunity to be sustained and ultimately healed by Him.
 The bracing reality is that we cannot be saved and our marriages cannot be saved without the merits, mercy and grace of the Holy One.
 There is no other way.

 In writing this, it is not my intent to judge, condemn or pile guilt upon anyone.
 I do feel called to invite us saints to use the power of Christ to honor the seemingly impossible demands of our covenants.
 And temple marriage is the highest covenant.
 I believe that the greatest blessings will come to us as we bring to the altar of our covenants all that we have and all that we are.
 It is not easy.
 But we should not expect that making us godly will happen without real stretching.
 I believe that all of us should be anxiously engaged in strengthening our covenants in every way we can.

 May God help us honor our sacred covenants.

 Thanks to Barbara Keil for her astute observations and helpful additions to this article.

-Also, Brother Goddard has a new 2-talk set out: “The Heart of a Healthy Marriage and a Happy Family.”
+Also, Brother Goddard has a 2-talk set: “The Heart of a Healthy Marriage and a Happy Family.”